 Tara’s appointment reinforces LaSalle’s commitment to continually strengthen its investor relations capabilities as well as to diversify product offerings and broaden distribution channels in the Americas to drive long-term growth.
 Based in New York, she reports to Samer Honein, Global Head of Investor Relations.
 Tara will assume the responsibilities of Adam Caskey, Head of Americas Investor Relations, who is set to retire in December this year.

 Tara is a real estate industry veteran with over 25 years of experience in senior roles across investor relations, product development, acquisitions, and investment banking.
-She joins LaSalle from Rockwood, where she served as Head of Capital and Client Strategies, while also spearheading the firm’s ESG initiatives.
+She joins LaSalle from Rockwood, where she served as Head of Capital and Client Strategies, while also spearheading the firm’s sustainability initiatives.
 Prior to that, Tara was a Managing Director with USAA Real Estate Company, serving as the product specialist for opportunistic and credit strategies.
 She has also held senior roles at H/2 Capital Partners, Ranieri Real Estate Partners and the Deutsche Bank Securities’ Real Estate Investment Banking Group.

 Tara received a Master of Business Administration in Finance from Columbia Business School and a Bachelor of Arts in Economics and Urban Studies from Brown University.